mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- bugfix: Space, and then should go to the new mask isntance right away
 - record the elapsed time for computing image embedding
     - record the total time and average time
     - determine the optimal number of parallel tasks